Geometry of $1$-codimensional measures in Heisenberg groups: The supports of uniform measures are contained in quadratic surfaces

 for any $s>0$.
-The fact that $f$ is smooth is proven showing that \eqref{cheeq} holds and this is a standard application of the dominated convergence theorem.
-The last point is a direct consequence of Proposition \ref{prop1} and the formula for $f^{(i)}$:
+The fact that $f$ is smooth is proven by showing that \eqref{cheeq} holds and this is a standard application of the dominated convergence theorem.
+The last point is a direct consequence of Corollary \ref{prop1} and the formula for $f^{(i)}$:

 \end{proof}